 Happy Thanksgiving!
 While you all are cooking, eating, and watching football today, we know you're also thinking about the things in your life that make you thankful - and so are we.
 Here are just a few of the things we're grateful for this holiday season: 1.The dogs that pass through our doors!
 Who wouldn't love … Continue reading Thankful Thursday: 5 Things the MFA is Thankful For

-“I found I could say things with color and shapes that I couldn't say any other way–things I had no words for.”
+“I found I could say things with color and shapes that I couldn't say any other way--things I had no words for.”
 Georgia O'Keeffe So why is supporting a nonprofit art organization important?
 Art creates conversation in a community.
-It’s not just about the artwork – it’s about what the artist says – and what … More Why give to art?
+It’s not just about the artwork – it’s about what the artist says – and what … Continue reading Why give to art?

 It's finally fall, which means PSL's, infinity scarves, and my favorite holiday: Halloween, the one holiday where it's socially acceptable to walk around in corsets and animal ears.
 The images we put on ourselves are, historically, supposed to scare one another.
 The practice of dressing up for Halloween was started by the Celts when on All Hallows … Continue reading Can Art Be Scary?

 It's been a week since Collector's Choice 2016, so now seems like the perfect time for a recap of all of our favorite moments from the event.
 If you made it out, relive the highlights with us - and if you couldn't make it, now's your chance to see what you missed!
 After a flurry of … Continue reading Collector’s Choice 2016…a 40th Anniversary to be remembered!